-Prerequisite: PHI 2311 or consent of instructor.
+Prerequisite: PTH 4300, PHI 1310 or consent of instructor.
+Three semester hours

 PHILOSOPHY 4341.
 WORLD RELIGIONS.

 A study of the major religions of the contemporary world.
 The origins, historical development, and present status of the religions will be examined.
 Emphasis will also be placed on the beliefs and practices of the various religions.
 Cross-credited with PTH 4341 and CCS 4341.
 Only three credit hours will be awarded for PHI 4341, PTH 4341, and CCS 4341.
 Fall, odd years.